AblionGE/MPI-Ant-Colony-Optimization-Algorithm/doc/report/theoretical_analysis.md

 Here, we observe that $A$ and $n$ are important.
 To have a small $f$, we need to have more ants than nodes.
 It is logical, because to have an efficient parellelization of this program, nodes must have something to compute (the computation time on nodes must be big compared to communications.

 Table \ref{table_without_data_transfer} and figure \ref{without_data_transfer} show us the important relation between the number of ants and nodes.
+They also show us that more we have nodes, more we have serial code execution.

 \begin{figure}[!h]
 \begin{center}